xi1ngang/VisualToolBench/README.md

   <img src="https://img.shields.io/badge/Tool%20Use-⚙️-blue" alt="Tool Use">
 </p>

-**VisualToolBench** is a comprehensive benchmark for evaluating vision-language models (VLMs) on **think-with-images** capabilities—tasks that require models to actively manipulate visual content, not just passively understand it.
+**VisualToolBench** is a comprehensive benchmark for evaluating vision-language models (VLMs) on **think-with-images** capabilities, tasks that require models to actively manipulate visual content, not just passively understand it.

 ## 📋 Table of Contents